 Also available here for download or paperbacks are: "A Roam Through Chadwell Heath" and a new updated version "Health & Sanitation in Barking Town in the 1800s".

-Do not let these changes deter you from sending me any items, memories or photographs of the Borough for inclusion in the new pages.
-Please remember though, that as Editor I do have to edit sometimes, even if it is just to allow these to fit within the confines of the pages here!
+If you have any items memories or photographs of the Borough for inclusion in the new pages, please send them to me, and I will do my best to include them somewhere.
+I am always open to receive articles.
+Please remember though, that as Editor I do have to edit sometimes, even if it is just to allow these to fit within the confines of the format given.

 The web site in its first year from 2006-07 received over 5,000 hits.
 Its second year has proved even more successful, as in November 2008 the count was well in excess of 20,000... far more than I ever thought possible when I came up with the idea.
-The third year has also started off well, and it soon became clear that there would not be enough space for all the features and pictures.
-I thank all the people who have utilised these pages and found them useful.
+Today the web site has some 29,000 hits.

 Feel free to write and share your memories here, and to send pictures of the Barking, Chadwell Heath and Dagenham regions.
 If you have any photographs that you wish to share on the district I am always happy and grateful to do so.
 Please scan them over to me at my e-mail address.